F4FXL/DStarGateway/README.md

 - Starnet: You might consider running [Smart Group Server XL](https://github.com/F4FXL/smart-group-server-xl) from a dedicated computer instead.
 - Announcement: same can be achieved using VoiceTransmit.
 - APRSGateway capability: I would prefer to have some sort of TCP "APRS-IS proxy" program sitting between the program and the APRS server, thus keeping the ability to directly connect to APRS-IS or not, depending on the system owner wish.
 I run mostly DStar Only repeaters, having an additional program to maintain is unnecessary burden.
-- DRats : Is on the to-do list see [#6](#6)
 - CallSign Server : this is a legacy from the dead project xreflector.net, I will most probably drop it for good.

 ### 2.4.2.
-Additional Features :
+Additional Features compared to ircddbGateway:
-- DPlus, DExtra and G2 NAT Traversal using ircddb network as rendez-vous server
+- DPlus, DExtra and G2 NAT Traversal using ircddb network as rendez-vous server.
+I.e. it is not required to open firewall ports for Callsign Routing or Gateway calls. however it is still recommended to do so.
+But NAT Traversal will bring more flexibility when operating on CGNAT (Mobile) Networks.
 - Forward RSMS1A app messages from/to  APRS-IS Network, yes you can send/receive messages to and from aprs.
+Yes, you can send messages to APRS stations and Vice Versa.
+Additionnally part of the message is sent as Text Dat in the slow data.
+This allows you to read the message dirdclty on your radio screen.
 - Repeater Link status is sent to APRS-IS as a status frame

 # 3. Building and installing